Frequently Asked Questions About Payments

 How can I check on the status of my payment?

 How can I change my address with the compensation program?

 Fax us a statement telling us you have a new address.
-Include the date the change is effective as well as your federal tax identification number (FEIN or SSN), old address, new address, phone number, and your signature.
+Include the date the change is effective as well as your federal tax identification number (FEIN or SSN), old address, new address, phone number, and your signature and a copy of your W9.
+The information on your W9 must exactly match the information provided to the IRS in order for us to update our database and process payments.
 You can fax the statement to the Board's Helpline staff at (916) 491-6417.

 What do I do if I receive a payment that should have gone to a different provider?